Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Introduction

-The joint power/beamforming and admission control problem in {the above-mentioned references except \cite{convex_approximation} assumes perfect channel state information (CSI)}.
-However, such an assumption generally does not hold in practice\cite{feedback}.
-In \cite{convex_approximation}, the authors considered the worst-case robust JPAC problem with bounded channel estimation errors.
-The key in \cite{convex_approximation} is that the relaxed LP with bounded uncertainty can be equivalently rewritten as a second-order cone program (SOCP).
-The overall approximation algorithm remains similar to LPD for the case of perfect CSI, except that the SOCP formulation is used to carry out power control and its solution is used to check whether links are simultaneously supportable in the worst case.
+{{Most of the aforementioned works on the joint power/beamforming and admission control problem assume the perfect instantaneous channel state information (CSI) except \cite{convex_approximation,removals,powerx,r4}.} In \cite{convex_approximation}, the authors also considered the worst-case robust JPAC problem with bounded channel estimation errors.
+The key in \cite{convex_approximation} is that the LP approximation with bounded uncertainty can be equivalently rewritten as a second-order cone program (SOCP).
+The overall approximation algorithm remains similar to LPD for the case of the perfect CSI, except that the SOCP formulation is used to carry out power control and its solution is used to check whether links are simultaneously supportable in the worst case.
+In \cite{removals,powerx,r4}, the authors employed the Foschini-Miljanic algorithm \cite{Simple} or its variants to update the power and then use the updated power to guide the removals of links without assuming the perfect CSI (as long as the SINR can be measured at the receiver and feedbacked to the corresponding transmiter).
+The Foschini-Miljanic algorithm \cite{Simple} can leverage the perfect CSI assumption when updating the power, but it does not take admission control into consideration compared to the disciplined convex approximation-based power control algorithms in \cite{convex_approximation,msp,admission_luo,r2,decentralized}.
+This makes the JPAC algorithms where the power is updated by the Foschini-Miljanic algorithm suffer a significant performance loss in the number of supported links compared to those where the power is updated by the disciplined convex approximation-based power control algorithms.}

-In this paper, we consider the chance (probabilistic or outage-based) SINR constrained JPAC problem, where a random channel model {is used} and each link's SINR outage probability must be kept below a given tolerance.
-Unfortunately, this kind of optimization problems turn out to be extremely difficult to solve in an \emph{exact} fashion, since chance SINR constraints are computationally intractable even though channel distribution information (CDI) is assumed.
-Thanks to recent advances in chance constrained optimization\cite{scenario,uncertainty}, the chance SINR constraint can be approximated via sampling with provable performance guarantee.
-The sample (scenario) approximation typically does not require explicit CDI.
-Instead, it only requires that the random channel parameters can be sampled.
-Therefore, the sample approximation technique is distributionally robust.
-As remarked in \cite{distributionally}, most wireless systems are constantly sampling channel fading {processes} as part of the operation for coherent detection and adaptive modulation.
-Hence, the above sampling requirement can be easily satisfied.